Saturday 5th November, 2022

 Pressure points (eg. acupuncture points)

 Ancient civilisations found that certain points were associated with various conditions including shoulder pain, and that pressing on them or needling gave relief.
+Without modern science they had no idea what was going on so they made made up their own “science” with things like “meridians” and “energy flows” (1–6).

-Trigger points
+(Myofascial)Trigger points

-How to find the right points for your shoulders
+How to find which points

 Muscles with trigger points that cause shoulder pain